DO NOT ENTER: 8 Countries That Don't Roll Out the Welcome Mat

 Some places are just a downright hassle to visit.
 We'd never suggest you cross them off your list just because you have to jump through some bureaucratic hoops, but here's what you need to know before you go!

-Some tourist visa applications are easy—an Australian visa, for example, can be acquired in a few minutes via the Internet.
+Some tourist visa applications are easy—an Australian visa, for example, can be acquired in a few minutes via the internet.
 Others, however, can take weeks, if not months to procure.
 The following eight countries, including China, India, and Brazil, are especially tricky to visit if you're a U.S. citizen.
 To ease the process, we enlisted the help of an expert, Medhy Habimana, director of operations for visa service VisaHQ.
 Habimana walks us through how far in advance you should begin the visa process, the amount of money you should plan to pay for the paperwork, and what you can expect once you arrive.
 While you can apply for visas closer to your trip than we recommend, delaying may mean extra fees for expedited service.
 But whatever you do, if you're planning a trip to one of these destinations, call the embassy to verify the visa process before you solidify your travel plans.
 Visa requirements change often, and the last thing you want is to think that you're all set to travel—only to find out that you're not.
 On the other hand, some of these places are well worth the effort.
 Prices and entry requirements listed quoted below are for U.S. citizens.

 Why Go: The urban energy of Mumbai and Bollywood, the tiger reserves of Rajasthan, the elegance of the Taj Mahal…India's allure is easy to understand.

 Why It's Complicated: It's not that it's difficult per se to get a visa in India—more than 8 million Americans visit the country each year—it's more that the process is time-consuming.
 If you're not expecting the lengthy application exercise, the visa can come as a surprise—and potentially delay your vacation.